insomnium098/COVID/README.md

 from the KEGG Mus musculus database.

 # Network_files
 This folder includes the networks CSV files.
-Ther contain the Source Node, Target node and the score of their predicted interaction.
+They contain the Source Node, Target node and the score of their predicted interaction.

 # Raw_data